SysKitTeam/docs-point/releases/cloud/point-2023-09-07-release-note.md

 ## Improvements & Bug Fixes

 * **Group Access report was optimized**.
 It now better handles special groups - Everyone and Everyone except external users - and thus loads the selection step faster.
 * **Improved the sensitivity label dropdown** used when creating a provisioning template.
-In some cases, the dropdown would show the senstivitiy label GUID instead of a friendly name.
-Instead of the name property, Syskit Point now shows display name.
+In some cases, the dropdown would show the sensitivity label GUID instead of a friendly name.
+Instead of the name property, Syskit Point now shows the display name.
-* **Fixed an issue** where owners would get an empty screen with infinite loading animation instead of an appropriate message in case they opened a link to workspace they don't have access to.
-Now, the Access Denied meesage is displayed.
+* **Fixed an issue** where owners would get an empty screen with infinite loading animation instead of an appropriate message in case they opened a link to a workspace they don't have access to.
+Now, the Access Denied message is displayed.
-* **Fixed a bug** where changing Audit Log settings and activities to collect was not applied instantly but only after app services restart.
+* **Fixed a bug** where changing Audit Log settings and activities to collect was not applied instantly but only after app services restarted.
 * **Various improvements and minor fixes are available**.